kshsong/README-of-SVP/README.md

 1. Combine both reactants (or products) into a single molecular system
 2. Separate them by sufficient distance (>10 Å recommended) to avoid possible molecular interactions
 3. Perform frequency calculation on this combined system
+4. One SVP calculation used for one reaction path

 ### General Workflow
 ```bash